ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 on the responsibility of providing an `uncontended` value.
-In contrast, `loop` advertises nothing—or rather, its being `nonportable` advertises that it requires _some unknown number of `uncontended` values._ The caller can't hope to provide that, so in general you can't call an `nonportable` function unless you know you can access all the same `uncontended` value that it can (which is to say, unless you know you're in the same domain).
+In contrast, `loop` advertises nothing—or rather, its being `nonportable` advertises that it requires _some unknown number of `uncontended` values._ The caller can't hope to provide that, so in general you can't call a `nonportable` function unless you know you can access all the same `uncontended` values that it can (which is to say, unless you know you're in the same domain).

 Of course, making `loop` `portable` raises a question: Can we now use